evereverland/2019/journal/2022-04-09-legacy-project-observations.md

 Building web pages to help with gathering data and archiving is certainly doable

-On the other hand many people may prefer off-loading the task tp other.
-Why spend time documenting your life when you could have more fun just living your life.
+On the other hand, many people may prefer off-loading the task to others.
+Why spend time documenting your life when you could have more fun just living your life?

 Creating a new industry around this process may be more efficacious.